stuartziane/Pico-UF2-Uploader-Mac/README.md

 # Pico-UF2-Uploader-Mac
-Easily upload UF2 files to your Raspberry Pi Pico
+Easily upload UF2 files to your Raspberry Pi Pico and other RP2040-based boards

 ## Tested Boards: